pcjl/mattermost-coffeebot/README.md

 The database is only used for storing previous pairings in order to increase the probability of pairing each user with another user they haven't been paired with before.
 Should the database be lost, any previous data will be gone, but the bot will still function, just without any data on previous pairings.

 Due to this, if you do use SQLite for your database, it is not ideal to use the Docker container on production because your database will be gone if your container gets stopped.
 However, theoretically, if you use a database hosted on a separate server or on RDS, it should be safe to use the Docker container.
-Unfortunately, this hasn't been tested yet, so please be cautious.

 Here are the current steps to deploying:

-1. Clone the repo
+1. Clone the repository into a directory

 2. Install Python 3.4+, `pip`, and `cron`.
     - On Ubuntu, this can be done by running `sudo apt-get update && apt-get install -y -qq cron python3 python3-pip`

-3. Install the Python packages using `sudo pip3 install -r requirements.txt`
+3. Install the Python packages by running `sudo pip3 install -r requirements.txt` in the directory

 4. Create a `.env` file in the directory with all of your credentials/settings following the same format as the `example.env` file supplied

 5. Set up a cronjob with your frequency following the same format as the `example.crontab` file supplied
+    - This can be done by running `crontab -e` and adding the cronjob there

 ### Development